alexharv074/aws_exam_notes/developer/iam_notes.md

 https://docs.aws.amazon.com/STS/latest/APIReference/API_GetSessionToken.html

+`DecodeAuthorizationMessage()`: Decodes additional information about the authorization status of a request from an encoded message returned in response to an AWS request.

 Federation (typically with AD)
 - uses SAML
 - temporary access based on the AD creds.
 No need to be an IAM user